-- Your spouse begins to work late hours
+- Your spouse begins to work late hours routinely, uncharacteristic of his or her job

 - Your spouse suddenly takes vacations alone